k8ssandra/k8ssandra-operator/docs/content/en/components/reaper/_index.md

 In Cassandra 4.0, internal system “diagnostic events” have become available, via the work done in CASSANDRA-12944.
 These allow operators to observe internal Cassandra events, for example in unit tests and with external tools.
 These diagnostic events provide operational monitoring and troubleshooting beyond logs and metrics.

-Reaper can use Postgres and Cassandra itself as a storage backend for its data, and is capable of repairing all Cassandra versions since 1.2 up to the latest 4.0.
+Reaper does not need an external database to store its data.
+It can run with a _local_ storage, which means Reaper will persist its in-memory data to the local file system.
+Reaper can also use Postgres and Cassandra itself as a storage backend for its data, and is capable of repairing all Cassandra versions since 1.2 up to the latest 4.0.

 In order to make Reaper more efficient, segment orchestration was recently revamped and modernized.
 It opened for a long awaited feature: fully concurrent repairs for different keyspaces and tables.
 These changes also introduced a long awaited feature by allowing fully concurrent repairs for different keyspaces/tables.

 ## Deploying Reaper in k8ssandra-operator

 Reaper is not deployed by default by k8ssandra-operator.
+It can be deployed in two modes:

+* **_bundled_** : This is the conventional way of deploying one (or several co-operating instances of) Reaper per k8ssandra cluster.
+* **_control plane_** : This is a more recent way of deploying just one instance of Reaper that takes care of repairing several k8ssandra clusters.

+### Deploying a bundled Reaper

+Bundled Reaper is the default way of deploying Reaper.

-In order to deploy it with the default settings, you'll need to add the following section to your `K8ssandraCluster` manifest:
+In order to deploy Reaper with the default settings, you'll need to add the following section to your `K8ssandraCluster` manifest:

 ```yaml
 spec: